fermi-ad/flutter-template/README.md

 <uses-permission android:name="android.permission.INTERNET" />
 ```

-For iOS targets, you need to open the `.codeproj` file in `XCode` and add the
+For iOS targets, you need to open the `.xcodeproj` file in `XCode` and add the
 permissions for network access in the application's profile.
 The appropriate
 `.xml` files will be modified.